Time Required

 Seligman, M. E., Steen, T. A., Park, N., & Peterson, C. (2005).
 Positive psychology progress: Empirical validation of interventions.
 American Psychologist, 60(5), 410.

-Visitors to a website received instructions for performing this exercise.
-Writing about three good things was associated with increased happiness immediately afterward, as well as one week, one month, three months, and six months later.
+Visitors to a website received instructions for performing Three Good Things.
+They showed increased happiness immediately afterward, as well as one week, one month, three months, and six months later.

 Sources